 Generating a large pool of barcoded parental cells

 A key step in the above population engineering scheme is the introduction of a unique molecular barcode into the genome of each individual.
-For this, we adopted previously-described methods to create a large pool of uniquely-identifiable clones for one of the parental strains28,41[ref MSB 2018].
+For this, we adopted previously-described methods to create a large pool of uniquely-identifiable clones for one of the parental strains28,41.
 Briefly, to introduce a high diversity of unique barcodes into a ‘wild-type’ parental strain (RY0148), we used a Cre-mediated recombination strategy.
 First, we introduced a ‘landing pad’ into RY0148 via the addition of Loxp and Lox2272 recombination sites at the HO locus.
 Then, we transformed this landing-pad strain with a heterogeneous plasmid pool, such that each plasmid bears a random DNA barcode and a hygromycin resistance marker flanked by Loxp/Lox2272 recombination sites, as well as a counterselectable marker outside of the recombination sites (Fig S1).
 Next, we induced the expression of Cre to allow for recombination and integration of the plasmid-borne barcodes into the HO locus (Fig S1).
 Finally, we selected for integrants and counter-selected plasmids.
 The resulting barcoded pool is a generally useful reagent that can be employed in different crosses for different DCGA studies (Fig. S1, see Methods for details).

 Engineering a population of high-order combinatorial ABC transporter knockouts